mattermost/docs/source/developer/developer-setup.md

 	4. `git clone https://github.com/<username>/platform.git`
 	5. `cd platform`
 7. Run unit tests on Mattermost using `make test` to make sure the installation was successful
-8. If the tests passed, you can run Mattermost using `make run`
+8. If the tests passed, you can run `make clean-docker` to clean the database, then `make run` to start Mattermost
-9. You need to create a team and admin account.
-You can choose a team name, email and password:
-	- Note: Make sure your team name does not contain any spaces
-	- `go run mattermost.go  -create_team -team_name="name" -email="user@example.com"`
-	- `go run mattermost.go  -create_user -team_name="name" -email="user@example.com" -password="mypassword"`
-	- `go run mattermost.go  -assign_role -team_name="name" -email="user@example.com" -role="system_admin"`

-10. Now you can log into Mattermost as the user you created in step 9
+9. Browse to `localhost:8065`, and you will be prompted to create an account.
+This account will have System Administrator priviledges.
-11. You can stop Mattermost using `make stop`
+10. You can stop Mattermost using `make stop`
-12. If you want to setup for cross compilation (required for the `make package` and dependant targets) run:
+11. If you want to setup for cross compilation (required for the `make package` and dependant targets) run:
     - Note: You can skip the platform you are on because you have that target installed by default.
     - `env GOOS=windows GOARCH=amd64 go install std`
     - `env GOOS=darwin GOARCH=amd64 go install std`